 What are the 3 signs your refrigerator needs service?
 Are you wondering if your refrigerator is dying?

 Are you afraid your refrigerator is dying?
-We’ve all been there at one point or another.
-Your old reliable refrigerator just doesn’t seem to be as quiet or cold as it used to be, and you need to know how to tell if your fridge is dying.
-Should you just turn the thermostat up and plug your ears, or is it time to call your service company for help?
-For your convenience, we’ve compiled a list of 3 signs your refrigerator needs professional service.
+Is your once reliable refrigerator not as quiet or cold as it used to be?
+If you’re wondering how to tell if your fridge is dying, read through our list of 3 signs your refrigerator needs professional service.

 Signs Your Refrigerator is Dying